Copyright © University of Cambridge. All rights reserved.

 The game must end after a limited number of moves.
 Explain why.
 (Hint: you might find it useful to explain this in terms of "liberties".
 The liberties of a spot equals 3 minus the number of lines drawn from that spot.)

 How did you explain the winning tactics?
 In discussing this game, several enthusists have found it helpful to adopt a form of notation to communicate their ideas and strategies.
 We often use notation to explain our ideas in mathematics, and you might find it interesting to learn a little about Conway notation, the official notation of the WGOSA (The World Game of Sprouts Association).
-It began to evolve in 1999 in a discussion in www.mathforum.com.
-For a full discussion on the notation see http://www.geocities.com/chessdp/notation.htm.
+It began to evolve in 1999 in a discussion on the mathforum website.

 The strategy becomes more complex as you increase the number of spots, although WGOSA suggests that live spots at the end of the game are the key to making the game fun to play.
 (A "live" spot is a spot that is not "dead".
 A "dead" spot has 3 lines attached to it and is therefore out of the game.)
 These live spots at game's end are called "survivors".